nikantonelli/PortfolioItem-Tree-With-Dependencies/README.md

 To filter by release (e.g. to find all those features scheduled into a Program Increment) you will need to edit the Page settings (not the App Settings) to add a Release filter.

-Filtering by an Agile Central Milestone artefact is not yet possible in this app.

 It could be extended to include user stories, but that was not really useful info for the top level managers.

 ![alt text](https://github.com/nikantonelli/PortfolioItem-Tree/blob/master/Images/overview.png)